pkupinski/money-transfer/README.md

 1. I'm treating transfers to same account (A -> A) as error

-TODO
+## TODO
 1. UUID's should be used as account id's
-1. Event sourcing should be used to keep transactions (my solution is to simple)
+1. Event sourcing should be used to keep transactions (my solution is too simple)
 1. Application port should be configurable
 1. DTO and DO objects should be used
-1. As mentioned in assumptions - balance caching with eviction should be used (for performance improvements)
+1. As mentioned in assumptions - account's balance caching with eviction should be used (for performance improvements)
 1. Logging should be improved
-1. Tests should be added (I've created tests only for major classes)
+1. Some tests should be added (I've created tests only for major classes)
    1. Integration tests should be added (there are only unit and e2e tests)
    1. Unit tests should be added for some of the classes